Missing Interviews True Crime Garage /// Part 1

 We started covering the Delphi case before a lot of people, and that was

 my big issue with the whole case was we're talking about thousands of individuals that people were posting.
+Here's this guy.

 They might not even be able to put the guy in the state of Indiana during the time of the murders.
+And it's like, that's what you have to do first.

 And

-so that becomes frustrating when people don't do that.
+so that becomes frustrating when people don't do that, you know.
+And it's tough, though, too, because

 when

-has charges against him,
+has charges against him

-And so
+and so

 it's tough because

-I thought it was important for you guys to have him on your show to discuss because I don't know anybody
+i thought it was important for you guys to have him on your show to discuss because I don't know anybody

 other than maybe one other person that knows this case as well as you guys do to have him on.
+But I also understand it's hard to give that individual that has charges against them a platform

-i mean i do feel bad for bill in the sense of
+I mean, I do feel bad for Bill in the sense of

-if there's no involvement and uh if he's not involved at all with mars disappearance then this is this is a
+if he's not involved at all with Mars' disappearance, then

-event that has shaped the rest of his life and and i think maybe some of the mistakes he made in the and
+I think maybe some of the mistakes he made in the

-the points of his life that he was a bad character, that he admits he was a bad character, might actually stem from
+points of his life that he was a bad character, that he admits he was a bad character, might actually stem from

 this event.

-I couldn't imagine having a girlfriend that I cared about and loved,
+I couldn't imagine having a girlfriend that I cared about and loved

-no matter if I was a good boyfriend or a bad boyfriend, I couldn't imagine her just disappearing and having zero answers.
+no matter if I was a good boyfriend or a bad boyfriend.
+I couldn't imagine her just disappearing and having zero answers,

-Yeah, we spoke with Bill as well a few times.
+right?
+Yeah, it's got to be a tough situation.
+Um, yeah, we spoke with Bill as well a few times.

-made us, like,
+really uh made us like,

+I don't know, work for it.

 Really made us work for it.
 And like, we would have had to have been even more patient than we had been with him to ever talk to him on the record.

-And I felt like, and, you know, maybe this is part of the emotion of myself getting involved in this case, speaking a bit, but I don't really ever feel like he was totally honest.
+And I felt like, and you know, maybe this is part of the emotion of myself getting involved in this case, speaking a bit, but I don't really ever feel like he was totally honest.

 you know what drove me insane is he kept saying my name